Crawl Space Water Extraction & Encapsulation in Seattle

 Up to 60% of the air you breathe on your first floor actually comes directly from the crawl space.

-Our team at Seattle Water Damage Restoration sees the results of this airflow every single day.
+Seattle Water Damage Restoration - an IICRC-certified firm with 10+ years in the Pacific Northwest - sees crawl space water damage from this moisture cycle every day across King County and Snohomish County homes.
 Pacific Northwest soils, high water tables, and wet weather patterns push intense moisture up into soil-exposed crawl spaces.

 “Considering that the average American spends about 90% of their time indoors, fixing trapped moisture is a massive priority for your family’s health.”